deriv-com/deriv-app/WRITING TESTS.md

-# Writing and running tests on Deriv App
+# Writing and running tests on _Deriv app_

-This document is intended to be a guideline for writing and running tests on deriv app.
+This document is intended to be a guideline for writing and running tests on _Deriv app_.

-Things that this document covers:
+It will cover:

-*   Brief explanation on test framework implemented on the project.(Jest)
+-   Brief explanation on the test framework used in the project.(**Jest**)

-*   We will describe how `react-testing-library` configured.
+-   `react-testing-library` configuration.

-*   An example of how to write test on using implemented framework
+-   Examples

     ## Test Framework explanation